Schedule Backup Overview

 The free AOMEI Backupper has Schedule Backup function included.
 To set up a backup schedule, click Schedule Off at the bottom of backup interface.

-In Schedule Backup Setting window, three option bars list on top: Daily; Weekly; Monthly.
+In Schedule Backup Setting window, four option bars list on top: Daily; Weekly and Monthly.
 First let’s see how daily backup works.

 In daily mode, we can choose a certain time of a day for automatic backup.
 Or we can set up a time frame first, then choose the interval for each backup.
 For example, let’s set the time frame as from 12:00 AM to 10:00 PM.
 Then we select 2 hours in the drop-down list as the backup interval.
 Therefore, AOMEI Backupper will automatically backup in every 2 hours within the time frame above (12:00AM to 10:00PM).
 In this way, we can backup multiple times in a day.

 For your information, incremental backup is strongly recommended in AOMEI Backupper, because it’s the backup method that will greatly save your time and space.
 By clicking "Advanced Setting" at the bottom of Schedule Backup interface, you can see that "Incremental Backup" is the default backup method.
-However, if you prefer other methods, you may also select your desired backup method between Full Backup and Differential Backup.
+However, if you prefer other methods, you may also select your desired backup method between Full Backup and Differential Backup (scheduled differential backup is supported in Professional edition).

 Another thing needs to be mentioned is that AOMEI Backupper’s Schedule Backup function is based on Windows built in Task Scheduler.
 Thus please make sure that Task Scheduler Service in your computer is enabled.
 To enable Scheduler Task Service, you may first double-click Services from Administrative Tools in Windows, then in the Name column, right-click Task Scheduler, and click Start.
 However, if you are unable to activate Task Scheduler, please uncheck “Use Windows Task Scheduler to run each schedule backups” in Advance Settings.
 AOMEI Backupper will then generate a background program in order to wake up the main program when the time is come.